 Some shelters take in only dogs or only cats, but most take in both, as well as smaller animals like rabbits, hamsters, and exotic birds.
 Some can properly handle wildlife; others refer wildlife emergencies to naturalists or wildlife rehabilitators.
 If a wildlife facility is nearby, it handles all incoming wildlife.

-Because of severe space limitations, most shelters kill animals who are old, seriously ill, or aggressive as well as those who remain unclaimed or unadopted after a certain number of days.
+Because of severe space limitations, most shelters euthanize animals who are old, seriously ill, or aggressive as well as those who remain unclaimed or unadopted after a certain number of days.

 The Ideal Animal Shelter

 The ideal shelter is a true safe haven for lost, injured, abused, and unwanted animals.
 It receives adequate funding from the jurisdiction that it serves, and no animal is ever knowingly given to a laboratory, guard dog company, or unqualified or cruel guardian.
 When euthanasia is necessary, it is painless rather than traumatic.

 The ideal facility also has kind, attentive, knowledgeable staff members, cruelty investigators, spacious indoor/outdoor housing for dogs and cats, a pre-release spay-and-neuter program, pre-adoption screening and follow-up programs, and a comprehensive humane education program.
 The staff is supplemented by active volunteers.
 Animals are provided with veterinary care, and there are sick wards and rooms for isolating newcomers.

 The ideal cat room has windowsills and various nooks and perches where cats can lounge, feel safe, or sleep.
 Cats are allowed to roam the room freely.
 They won’t fight because they know that no one cat “owns” this territory and because each adult is spayed or neutered before being introduced into the room.
 The ideal shelter also has areas for cats who must be confined because they need to be observed or because they feel more secure alone when they first arrive.